wintvelt/mb-manager/README.md

 They will be provided sometime in the future..

 Generic wishlist for cleanup and improvement:
+- [ ] On Match-page, turn off topHits filter when deselecting onlyOpen
 - [ ] Add export for marketing purposes
     - [ ] per category
     - [ ] per month